Josh Gad

-Early life
+Early life and education

 Joshua Ilan Gad was born in Hollywood, Florida, on February 23, 1981.
 His mother, Susan, is a real estate agent and his stepfather is an investment advisor.
-Gad has two older brothers, a stepbrother and a stepsister.
-His father, Sam (Shmuel) Gad was born to a Jewish family in Afghanistan and moved to Israel as a teenager.
+Gad has two older brothers, a stepbrother, and a stepsister.
+His father, Sam (Shmuel) Gad, was born to a Jewish family in Afghanistan and moved to Israel as a teenager.
 Gad believes his father is a descendant of the Tribe of Gad, one of the Ten Lost Tribes of Israel, further stating that his paternal ancestors traveled through India before settling in Afghanistan.
 His mother was born in Germany to an Ashkenazi Jewish family of Holocaust survivors.
 Gad was raised Jewish.

-Graduating in 1999, Gad attended the University School of Nova Southeastern University.
-While there, he won the National Forensics League (NFL) National Tournament Championships for Original Oratory in 1998 and 1999.
+Gad attended high school at the University School of Nova Southeastern University, graduating in 1999.
+As a student there, he won the National Forensics League National Tournament Championships for Original Oratory in 1998 and 1999.
 He also won the 1999 Humorous Interpretation at the National tournament in Phoenix.
-He then attended the Carnegie Mellon College of Fine Arts, where he graduated in 2003 with a Bachelor of Fine Arts in drama.
+He attended the Carnegie Mellon College of Fine Arts, where he graduated in 2003 with a Bachelor of Fine Arts in drama.
 He attended college with fellow Broadway stars Leslie Odom Jr. and Rory O'Malley, the latter of whom he based his portrayal of Olaf in Frozen on.
 During this time, he undertook a semester-long exchange at the National Institute of Dramatic Art.

 Career

 2002–2008: Early career

 Gad made his film debut in the 2002 film Mary and Joe.
-In 2005, Gad made his television debut by guest-starring in an episode of the NBC medical drama series ER.
+His television debut was in 2005 in an episode of the NBC medical drama series ER.
 The same year, he replaced Dan Fogler as William Barfée in The 25th Annual Putnam County Spelling Bee on Broadway after Fogler left the show.
 Gad went on to star in the Fox sitcom Back to You as news director Ryan Church.
 The sitcom lasted one season from 2007 to 2008.
 In 2008, Gad had a supporting role in the drama film 21, and a leading role in the comedy film The Rocker.